 These internal and external triggers can also be categorized by their source, either produced in software or hardware.
 While software triggers are produced by imaging software or camera control drivers such as our PVCAM software, hardware triggers are typically electrical impulses.
 At Teledyne Photometrics, we use BNC coaxial cables (shown in Fig.1) for advanced hardware triggering, which sends a voltage signal in order to trigger the camera (where 0V is off, and a signal of 5V is on), known as a transistor-transistor logic (TTL) pulse.

-These hardware trigger cables are often used to connect the camera to a light source so that one can control the other, the benefit here is that cameras can be synchronized with light sources, motorized stages, and/or other components of the imaging/microscopy system, to exactly determine when images are taken and how long exposures are, especially useful when using scanning or strobing light sources or with samples that rapidly bleach or decay.
+These hardware trigger cables are used to connect the camera to another imaging device so that one can trigger and control the other.
+The benefit of hardware triggering is that cameras can be synchronized with light sources, motorized stages, or other components to determine exactly when images are taken and how long exposures are, especially useful when using scanning or strobing light sources or with samples that rapidly bleach or decay.

 Our BNC cables offer several methods for integrating with external hardware.
 Firstly, one end connects to the back of the camera for trigger input/output (I/O) operations, and the other end of split into seven (see Fig.1), all of which have different effects on the camera: